SF State University

 Fall Semester Disaster Preparedness Training

-The San Francisco Fire Department (SFFD) will be on campus to provide their annual fall semester Neighborhood Emergency Response Team (NERT) training, October 9 at Seven Hills Conference Center, and October 16 at Towers Conference Center.
-Each consecutive Tuesday training session runs from 8:30 am to 5:30 pm.
-Participants will receive two days of intensive disaster preparedness training, including hands on instruction in search and rescue, disaster triage, fire extinguishing, and how to prepare your home and workplace.
+The San Francisco Fire Department (SFFD) will be on campus to provide their annual fall semester Neighborhood Emergency Response Team (NERT) training.
+Participants will receive three days of intensive disaster preparedness training, including hands on instruction in search and rescue, disaster triage, fire extinguishing, and how to prepare your home and workplace.

 To register and for more information, please see our NERT information page.